drewreeve/infra/README.md

 ### Usage

-After cloning run scripts/git-init.sh to configure a pre-commit hook to hopefully avoid committing secrets!
+After cloning run `scripts/git-init.sh` or `just init` to configure a pre-commit hook to hopefully avoid committing secrets!